fossasia/susi_server/README.rst

 --------------------------------------------------

 This project is considered a community work.
-The development crew consist of YOU too.
+The development crew consist of you too.
 I am very thankful for pull request.
 So if you discovered that something can be enhanced, please do it yourself and make a pull request.
 If you find a bug, please try to fix it.
 If you report a bug to me I will possibly consider it but at the very end of a